tmaquaponics/tmaquaponics.github.io/_posts/2025-02-08-molly-fish.md

 ### Diet

 Mollies are omnivores.
 They will eat anything and everything you throw at them, from plants, frozen food, flakes, pellets, everything !
-In fact, they will destroy your delicat plantes as they constantly munch on and look for food throughout the day.
-So, best not to have fragile plants in the tank.
-Prefer plants with a thick body structure.
-It is prefered to give them a varied diet to keep them healthy and alert.
+In fact, they will destroy your delicat plantes as they constantly munch on and look for food throughout the day -- Previledge plants with a thick body structure.
+It is prefered to give them a varied diet for optimal health and alertness.
 Thus, the best food is a comnbination of live worms, mosquito larvae, scuds or daphnia, and steamed or slightly boiled vegetables like beans or cucumbers.
 But honestly, you can give them any fish food you have.

 ### Reproduction

-Molly are constantly breeding, so much that you can up their population pretty quickly.
+Mollies are constantly breeding, so much that you can up their population pretty quickly.
 And we're talking exponential growth !
 They give birth every month to about 20 fry.
-Sometimes less, sometimes more, depending on the size of the female.
+Sometimes less, sometimes more, depending on the size of the females.
 On average, you can expect about 25 younglings per female per month.

 When a pregant female is about to give birth, she starts isolating herself and chasing other females.
 At that time, it is best put her in a seperate tank to ensure the survivol of the fry.